shamansystems/Cheap-FOCer-2/README.md

 ## Disadvantages (that I know of)

 - Larger than original VESC 6.
-Cheap FOCer 2 is about 49mm x 100mm x 14mm without enclosure/heatsink
+Cheap FOCer 2 is about 60mm x 100mm x 14mm without enclosure/heatsink

-- Additional assembly steps to beef up high-current traces.
-2 layers of 1oz copper can’t handle the current flowing through during operation.
-Assembler will have to apply wire/solder wick/bus bar to the exposed Power, Ground, and Phase areas.

-- Will need custom firmware that’s not currently supported in the VESC project.
-Will make firmware available on GitHub until Cheap FOCer 2 is added to and supported by the VESC project.
+- Uses custom firmware that’s not currently supported in the VESC project.
+Will make firmware available on GitHub until Cheap FOCer 2 is added to and supported by the official VESC project.

 ## JLCPCB and LCSC Ordering Instructions